 - 1. Follow the safety guidelines listed in Safety instructions. - 2.
 Follow the procedure listed in Before working inside your system. - 3.
-Remove the 2U sled from 1U node. - i NOTE: Observe the fan cable routing or make a note of the fan cable routing.
+Remove the 2U sled from 1U node. - (i) NOTE: Observe the fan cable routing or make a note of the fan cable routing.

-- 1. Route the fan cables properly through the fan guard and disconnect the fan cable connected to the connector on the power distribution board (PDB) of the 1U sled. - (i) NOTE: Fan 1, 2, 3 and 4 are connected to the 1U PDB.
+1. Route the fan cables properly through the fan guard and disconnect the fan cable connected to the connector on the power distribution board (PDB) of the 1U sled.

-- 2. Pull slightly to disengage the fan cable from the fan guard and then lift the fan module out of the fan cage. - i NOTE: The airflow directional arrow outward on the fan indicates Reverse-Air-Flow (RAF).
+- 2. Pull slightly to disengage the fan cable from the fan guard and then lift the fan module out of the fan cage. - (i) NOTE: The airflow directional arrow outward on the fan indicates Reverse-Air-Flow (RAF).

-Figure 35.
+Figure 47.
 Removing a cooling fan